Time-of-Use Rates

-Save Money and Our Environment by Using Energy in the Morning, Afternoon and Late Evening.
+Save Money and Protect Our Environment by Using Electricity in the Morning, Early Afternoon and Late Evening, and Reducing Energy Use During Periods of High Demand.

 Benefits of TOU Rates

-Electricity prices on TOU rate plans are based on the time of day and the season.
-Prices are lower during the day when clean, inexpensive solar power is abundant.
-TOU rates encourage you to use energy when it is cleanest and least expensive, and to reduce energy use when it is most costly, on weekdays between the hours of 4pm and 9pm when the sun has gone down and more polluting fossil-fuel generation is used.
+Electricity prices on TOU rate plans are based on energy used at specific times during the day.
+RTOU rates encourage you to use energy when it is cleanest and least expensive, and to reduce energy use when it is most costly, on weekdays between the hours of 4 p.m. or 5 p.m. (depending on rate plan) and 8.p.m. or 9 p.m., when the sun has gone down, and more polluting fossil-fuel generation is added to the power grid.

 With a TOU rate plan you are in control.
 Take advantage of lower electricity prices in the morning, midday, and late at night.
-The more you can shift your energy usage to when rates are lower, the more you’ll save.
+The more you can shift your energy usage to when rates are lower, the more you can save.

 You have the power of choice